 \boost s are used in the KE to update the initial predictions $\by$ done by the base NN.
 While there are infinite many \boost s, not all of them can be used for our purposes.
-Consider for example the function $\delta(\blit) = \mathbf{1} - \blit$: this of course is a \boost \ and it makes the t-conorm completely true for every possible initial predictions:

-Although the constraint reaches its maximum satisfaction, such a function returns a constant value for each literal ($\forall i \ t_i = 1$) which is useless for our purposes since the NN's predictions are not taken into account.
+Consider for example the function $\delta(\blit) = \mathbf{1} - \blit$: this of course is a \boost \ and it makes the t-conorm completely true for every possible NN predictions.
+Although the constraint reaches its maximum satisfaction, such a function returns a constant value for each literal (${\forall i \ t_i + \delta(\blit)_i = 1}$) which is useless for our purposes since the NN's predictions are not taken into account.
 We want to find a balance between the NN's predictions and the satisfaction of the clause: the \boost \ should keep the change on the initial predictions as minimal as possible.
 Therefore we look at \boost's that improve the t-conorm value \emph{in a minimal way} so that it is not possible to obtain a higher improvement with smaller modifications on literals values.
 An example of this idea can be seen in Fig.~\ref{fig:truth_chart}.
 We now define the concept of minimality for a \boost s.

 \begin{definition} A function $\delta \in \Delta$ is minimal with respect to a norm $\|\cdot\|$ and a t-conorm $\bot$ iff:

 \end{definition}